Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-06-SASS-part-1.md

 ## Project requirements

-Submi your completed project to GradeScope.
+Submit your completed project to GradeScope.

+- Solve the challenges in the sample code: https://github.com/Make-School-Labs/few-2-2-lesson-04

+### Stretch Goals
+- Get started on Part 2 of the SASS assignments

 ### Deliverable